Duke University: Graduate profile

 In 2023, the School of Medicine received more than 7,000 applications and accepted approximately 2.9% of them, while the average GPA and MCAT scores for accepted students in 2023 were 3.92 and 520, respectively.
 The School of Law accepted approximately 10.5% of its applicants for the Class of 2026, while enrolling students had a median GPA of 3.87 and median LSAT of 170.

 The university's graduate and professional schools include the Graduate School, Pratt School of Engineering, Nicholas School of the Environment, School of Medicine, Duke-NUS Medical School, School of Nursing, the Fuqua School of Business, School of Law, Divinity School, and Sanford School of Public Policy.

 Undergraduate curriculum

-Duke offers 46 arts and sciences majors, four engineering majors, 52 minors (including two in engineering) and Program II, which allows students to design their own interdisciplinary major in arts & sciences, and IDEAS, which allows students to design their own engineering major.
-Twenty-four certificate programs also are available.
+Duke offers 57 arts and sciences majors, six engineering majors, 62 minors (including one in engineering) and Program II, which allows students to design their own interdisciplinary major in arts & sciences, and IDEAS, which allows students to design their own engineering major.
+Twenty-two certificate programs also are available.
 Students pursue a major and can pursue a combination of a total of up to three, including minors, certificates, and/or a second major.
-Eighty-five percent of undergraduates enroll in the Trinity College of Arts and Sciences.
+Eighty percent of undergraduates enroll in the Trinity College of Arts and Sciences.
 The balance enroll in Duke's Pratt School of Engineering.
 Undergraduates at Duke Kunshan can choose from 15 interdisciplinary majors approved by Duke and the Chinese Ministry of Education, and more majors are in the process of approval, including a major in behavioral science.